 Receiving medical care as a person with disabilities or mental incapacity can be very expensive, and planning for this possibility will give you the most choice over what happens to you.
 Planning for medical care can include ensuring you have some money set aside to pay for it on your own, having the right health insurance policy, or taking steps to qualify for Medicaid, which provides coverage for long term care both at home and at a nursing facility.

-Contact Robert Slutsky if you are researching guardianship lawyers in Delaware County, PA, or anywhere else nearby.
-Rob’s experience will allow him to give you the best legal advice about powers of attorney, guardianships, and other estate planning and elder law concerns.
+If you are researching guardianship lawyers in Montgomery County, PA, or nearby, Rob’s experience will allow him to give you the best legal advice about powers of attorney, guardianships, and other estate planning and elder law concerns.
+Please call (610) 940-0650 or visit our website to request a consultation.